Tests for pancreatic cancer

 EUS (endoscopic ultrasound scan)

-You may be offered an endoscopic ultrasound scan (EUS) together with a biopsy if your diagnosis is still not clear after having a CT scan.
+You may be offered an EUS together with a biopsy if your diagnosis still isn’t clear after having a CT scan.
+It’s also used to confirm a cancer diagnosis.
 A biopsy involves taking tissue samples.

 What does the scan involve?

 A thin tube (called an endoscope) is passed through your mouth and down into your stomach.
 The tube has a light at the end and a small ultrasound probe.
-The ultrasound probe creates detailed pictures that help to show where the cancer is in the pancreas, how big it is and if it has spread outside the pancreas.
+The ultrasound probe creates detailed pictures.
+This helps to show where the cancer is in the pancreas, how big it is and if it has spread outside the pancreas.

 You will have a throat spray of local anaesthetic to numb your throat.
 You will also have a sedative, which won’t put you to sleep but will make you feel drowsy and relaxed.
 This makes it easier for the doctor to pass the endoscope into your stomach.